kodadot/nft-gallery/content/blog/first-time.md

 4. Once you have edited the template, submit your pull request. 🚀

-Alternatively, if you cannot use GitHub Cli, you can find the templates [here](https://github.com/kodadot/nft-gallery/tree/main/.github/PULL_REQUEST_TEMPLATE) and create a pull request on github.
+Alternatively, if you cannot use GitHub CLI, you can find the templates [here](https://github.com/kodadot/nft-gallery/tree/main/.github/PULL_REQUEST_TEMPLATE) and create a pull request on github.

 ## Dev hacks (FAQ) 🦇